Mauricio Dubon Preview, Player Props: Astros vs. Padres

-Mauricio Dubon -- with a slugging percentage of .692 in his past 10 games, including three home runs -- will be in action for the Houston Astros versus the San Diego Padres, with Blake Snell on the mound, on September 8 at 8:10 PM ET.
+Mauricio Dubon -- hitting .359 in his past 10 games -- will be in action for the Houston Astros versus the San Diego Padres, with Seth Lugo on the mound, on September 9 at 7:10 PM ET.

-In his last game he had a one-hit showing (1-for-5) against the Rangers.
+He had a one-hit performance in his previous game (1-for-5) against the Rangers.

 Mauricio Dubon Game Info & Props vs. the Padres